SHIONOGI Group’s Climate Change Strategies

 (Risk management: Recommended disclosure c)

-*2 SHIONOGI Group Companywide EHS Committee: An organization that deliberates on and approves important EHS matters across the whole group, which include environmental policies, medium- and long-term targets, performance review, identification of environmental issues, and environmental risk assessment
+*2 SHIONOGI Group Companywide EHS Committee: An organization that deliberates on and approves important EHS matters across the whole group, including environmental policies, medium- and long-term targets, performance reviews, identification of environmental issues, and environmental risk assessment.

 *3 Energy Conservation Committee: An organization that is placed under the SHIONOGI Group Companywide EHS Committee and deliberates on matters concerning climate change and energy conservation